-A clearly sequenced structure is in place for teaching reading across school using strategies based on EEF research.
-As children progress through school the way reading is taught is adapted to meet their needs.
+A clearly sequenced structure is in place for teaching reading across school using strategies drawn from research.
+As children progress through school the way reading is taught is adapted to meet their needs, stage and age of development.
 The following strategies are used:

 Sharing stories and nursery rhymes in F1.
-We also use 'book at bedtime' to encourage children to share books at home with their families.
-When children are ready they are introduced to letter sounds and match pictures to sound and graphemes (written letters).
+Book at bedtime is used to encourage children to share books at home with their families.
+When children are ready they are introduced to letter sounds and match pictures to sound and graphemes.

-Use of synthetic phonics is the main approach to reading in EYFS and lower KS1, with appropriately matched phonic books to support this.
+Use of Little Wandle phonics is the main approach to decoding in EYFS and KS1, with phonically decodable books to match each phase.

 Use of Little Wandle guided reading is the main approach to reading in EYFS, KS1 and where appropriate KS2 with phonically decodable books to match each stage.
 The focus being on fluency, prosody and comprehension.